Where can I find information about BU Law's application instructions, application fees, and application fee waivers?

 When will I know my admissions decision?

 The Admissions Committee makes every effort to notify applicants of a decision in a timely fashion.
 However, since no two applications are exactly the same, there is no guaranteed timeline for you to receive a decision.
-Applicants who complete their applications by February 1 will receive a decision by early April.
 Please be assured that the Admissions Committee reviews each application in its entirety.

 How do I check the status of my application for admission?